comolo/contao-supertheme/README.md

 ![SuperTheme Logo](https://raw.github.com/comolo/contao-supertheme/relaunch/docs/logo-supertheme.png)

-for Contao 3

 ## What is SuperTheme?
-...
+SuperTheme is Contao 3 module to easily add assets to a page layout.
+SuperTheme supports scss, coffeescript and javascript files.

-## Installation & Configuration
+## Installation
 There are two ways to install this Contao plugin:
 *  **Contao extension catalog**: You can find the extension by the name "supertheme".
 *  **From Github**: Download the repository from github and merge the "system" folder into your Contao-installation.
 Don´t forget to update the database!

+## Configuration
 At the moment the are no configuration options available.

 ## How does it work?